Life in Sicily is beautiful, simple and occasionally feels a little like stepping back in time.

 Cobbled streets lead to pretty churches and amazing views that even an impatient and tired 12 year old can appreciate.

-No lavish hotels, pretentious high rises, casinos, nightclubs or street hustlers.
+No lavish hotels, pretentious high rises, casinos, or nightclubs.
 Just you, the windy streets, pastel sand coloured houses and the cool refreshing sea breeze.

 Once you’re done with exploring you can enjoy some food on the clifftop, with the most perfect view and yes, you guessed it, another amazing sunset.